SelerityInc/RdsDataDownloader/README.md

 * `CoreServices.password` The password used for CoreService authentication.
 * `RdsDataDownloader.fetcher.enumTypes` The Reference data `enumTypes` to fetch data for.
 E.g.: `PUBLIC_COMPANY` for
   reference data for public companies.

+## JavaDoc

+JavaDoc for this package is available at https://doc.seleritycorp.com/javadoc/com.seleritycorp.rds.downloader/RdsDataDownloader/master/

+JavaDoc for the whole Selerity platform is at https://doc.seleritycorp.com/javadoc/platform/master/

 ## Questions/Support